mdlincoln/mdlincoln.github.io/_posts/2014-07-10-sparql-for-humanists.md

     SELECT ?link ?title ?creator
     WHERE {

-        # In the WHERE statement, we define both the variables
+        # In the WHERE statement, we define the variables
         # we asked for in the SELECT statement, as well as any
-        # intermediate variables needed to get to those targets
+        # intermediate variables needed to define those variables.

         ?objectInfo dc:title ?title .
         ?objectInfo dc:creator ?creator .

-        # This statement asks for ANY statement that has the
+        # These statements ask for ANY record that has the
         # predicates dc:title and dc:creator.
 Because we only
         # included the ?title and ?creator variables in our SELECT
         # statement, the ?objectInfo variable will not show up
         # in our results.
-BUT we can still use it to shape the
+But, we can still use this "throwaway"
-        # rest of our query.
+        # variable to shape the rest of our query.

         # We only want objects of the type "IMAGE".
 This statement
         # effectively restricts the output of every other statement
         # in our query.
-We'll only get ?titles and ?creators attached
+Thus, we'll only get ?titles and ?creators
-        # to objects that are also images.
+        # attached to objects that are also images.

         ?objectInfo edm:type "IMAGE" .

         # Finally, we want to get the canonical Europeana link to the
         # object.
-Check the model map to see the name of the predicate
+Check the model map and you'll see the name of the
-        # we need to use in order to retrieve that dark blue link
+        # predicate (ore:proxyFor) we need to use in order to retrieve
+        # that dark blue link

         ?objectInfo ore:proxyFor ?link .
     }